Firefly Family Guide

 Tapping "All medications & insurance" opens the child's full Health Profile — everything from insurance policy numbers to diagnoses to pharmacy contacts.
 This is useful when the ER needs to verify insurance, look up a prescription, or call the child's specialist.

-Quick-Logging Something That Just Happened
+Quick Capture — Logging Something That Just Happened Live

 Quick-log input on home screen